© MHS, Kameda

 The Orchestra of the Münster University of Music

-Participation in the Orchestra of the Münster University of Münster, the MHS Orchestra for short, is a central part of the students' education at the Musikhochschule Münster.
-As a rule, an orchestra project takes place in each semester.
-This includes weekly work in rehearsals, repertoire rehearsals and a final rehearsal phase before the semester concert.
-Thematic workshops may also be offered.
+Participation in the orchestra of the Münster University of Music, the MHS Orchestra, is a central component of the students' education at the Münster University of Music.
+Usually, one orchestra project takes place each semester.
+This includes weekly work in voice and register rehearsals, repertoire rehearsals, and a final rehearsal phase before the semester concert.
+Theme-specific workshops are also offered from time to time.

 The organizational rules of the orchestra can be found in the orchestra rules.